 Due to their hollow nature, tubes may have reduced torsional and bending resistance compared to solid steel shapes.
 Additional reinforcement may be required in applications with high torsional or shear forces.

 Despite these limitations, rectangular and square tubes remain popular in construction, offering strength, versatility, and a sleek appearance.
 Their adaptability to various applications, from structural support to architectural design, makes them valuable in the construction industry.

 T-Shapes, also known as T-sections, are structural steel shapes characterized by their T-shaped cross-section.
 They have a vertical stem (the web) and a horizontal top flange.
 The stem and flange of T-Shapes are connected perpendicularly, creating a strong and stable configuration.

 Typical Applications of T-Shapes

 T-Shapes find various applications in construction projects, providing structural support and versatility.
 Their design allows for effective load distribution and resistance against bending and shear forces.
-T-Shapes are commonly used as beams, supporting construction frameworks, bridges, and industrial structures.
-T-Shapes can be employed in trusses, columns, and bracing elements, enhancing stability.
+People commonly use T-Shapes as beams in construction frameworks, bridges, and industrial structures.
+You can also employ T-Shapes in trusses, columns, and bracing elements to enhance stability.